caestradaa/pasta_moisture_daproj/README.md

 <!--Moisture by Cut Zone boxplot: ![alt text](https://github.com/caestradaa/pasta_moisture_daproj/blob/main/Images/Boxplot_%25Moisture_by_Cut_Zone_LineB.PNG)-->

 ### Line C-STR (Special pasta line)
-Moisture by Drying Cell - Hypothesis test: An analysis on the drying cells of Line C was carried out to know if they dry pasta in a uniform way, studying the distribution of the moisture results in each cell (boxplot).
-As we see, there is a clear difference in the dispersion of the moisture of each cell.
-To find out if this difference is significant enough to make modifications to the recipes in a differentiated way, I proceed with a hypothesis test comparing two groups of cells with similar distributions.
+Moisture by Drying Cell - Hypothesis test: An analysis on the drying cells of Line C was carried out to know if they dry pasta in a uniform way.
+As we see in the boxplot, there is a clear difference in the dispersion of the moisture of each cell.
+To find out if this difference is significant enough to make modifications to the recipes in a differentiated way, I proceed with a hypothesis test comparing two groups of cells, each one including cells with similar distribution.
 After defining the null and alternative hypothesis, we choose a significance level (α) of 1%.

 ![alt text](https://github.com/caestradaa/pasta_moisture_daproj/blob/main/Images/Boxplot_Moisture_by_DryingCell_LineC_and_Hypothesis_Test.PNG)